ijborda/100devs/README.md

 # 100Devs

-Repository of small projects from 100Devs.
+Repository of mini projects from 100Devs.

 What is 100Devs?
 Check us out [here](https://leonnoel.com/blog/100devs/).